eduardochico/SaaS-Test2/README.md

 # SaaS-Test2

 This repository contains a small React application created with Vite.
-The app showcases a simple product catalog page.
+The app showcases a simple product catalog page and now uses **Tailwind CSS** for styling.

 ## Getting Started